trenttuckerr/personal-fe/README.md

 ## Feedback and Support

 We'd love to hear your feedback or answer any questions you might have.
-Feel free to reach out to us through GitHub Issues or contact us at contact@example.com.
+Feel free to reach out to us through GitHub Issues.

 ## License